ibm-cloud-architecture/refarch-eda/docs/concepts/README.md

 As  we look at Event driven solutions and Event Driven Architectures there are a number of concepts that we should understand as the underpin the very reasoning of being event driven.

 ## Events.

+Events are notifications of change of state.
+Notifications are issued ( or published ) and interested parties may subscribe and take action on the events.
+Typically there is no connection  the issuer of the notification for what the action taken is and no corresponding feedback that it has been processed

 * Events are notifications of change of state.
 * Typically it’s the change of state of something of interest to the business.
-* They are a record of something which has happened,
+* They are a record of something which has happened.
-* They can not be changed, that is they are immutable.
+* They can not be changed, that is they are immutable ( we can't change something which has happened)

 ## Event Streams.
-* An event stream is a continuous un-bounded series of events.
+An Event stream is a continuous un-bounded series of events.

 * The start of the stream may have occurred before we started to process the stream
 * The end of the stream is at some unknown point in the future
 * Events are ordered by the point in time at which each event occurred.

+When developing event driven solutions we will typically see two types of Event Stream,
+* Ones where we have defined the events and published them into the stream as part of our solution
+* Ones where we connect to a real time event streams, eg from an IOT device, a Voice Stream from a telephone system, a Video stream, Ship/Plane locations from global positioning systems.

 ## Commands
-In most cases, events are notifications of change of state.
-Notifications are issued ( or published ) and interested parties may subscribe and take action on the events.
-Typically there is no connection back to the issuer of the notification that it has been processed.

-In event driven solutions we may also consider sending a *command*, so an *instruction to do something*.
-In this case it is a request for something to be done , and we are more likely to be interested in knowing if the command was carried out and what the result was.
+A *command*, is an *instruction to do something*.
+Typically commands are directed to a particular consumer which will run the required command/process

 ## Events and Messages
 There is a long history of *messaging* in IT systems, and we could easily see an *event driven solution* and *events* in the context of  messaging systems  and messages, but there are different characteristics which are worth considering.

-**Messaging** Messages are persisted until consumed, message consumers are typically directly targeted and related to  the producer.
+**Messaging** Messages transport a payload, messages are persisted until consumed, message consumers are typically directly targeted and related to the producer who cares that the message has been delivered and processed.

-**Events:** Events are persisted as a repayable Stream History, event consumers which are not tied to the producer, An event is a record of something which has happened and so cant be changed ( you cant change history ),
+**Events:** Events are persisted as a repayable Stream History, event consumers  are not tied to the producer, An event is a record of something which has happened and so cant be changed ( you cant change history ),

 <img src="../hl-arch-concepts1.png" width="1024px">